sblisesivdin/nanoworks/README.md

 There are [some example calculations](https://github.com/sblisesivdin/pint/tree/main/examples) given with different usage scenarios.
 Please send us more calculations to include in this folder.

 ## Input File Keywords
-Many keywords can be used in input files.
-You can find more at [here](https://sblisesivdin.github.io/pint/development/inputfilekeywords/)
+-

 ## Release notes
-Release notes are listed [here](https://sblisesivdin.github.io/pint/development/releasenotes/).
+Release notes are listed [here](https://github.com/sblisesivdin/pint/blob/main/RELEASE_NOTES.md).

 ## Citing
 Please do not forget that Pint is UI/GUI software.
 For the main DFT calculations, it uses ASE and GPAW.
-It also uses the Elastic python package for elastic tensor solutions and ASAP with the KIM database for interatomic interaction calculations and Phonopy for the phonon calculations.
-Therefore, you must know what you use, and cite them properly.
+It also uses the Elastic Python package for elastic tensor solutions and ASAP with the KIM database for interatomic interaction calculations, and Phonopy for the phonon calculations.
+Therefore, you must know what you use and cite them properly.
 Here, the basic citation information of each package is given.

 ### ASE
 * Ask Hjorth Larsen et al. "[The Atomic Simulation Environment—A Python library for working with atoms](https://doi.org/10.1088/1361-648X/aa680e)" J. Phys.: Condens.
 Matter Vol. 29 273002, 2017.